ctu-mrs/ctu-mrs.github.io/docs/10-prerequisities/30-docker/01-installation.md

 ---
 title: Installation
 pagination_label: Installing Docker
-description: Learn how to install Docker.
+description: Learn how to install Docker
 ---

 The following guide is a digest of the official installation guide at [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/).